SESMG/SESMG/docs/getting_started/how_to_use.rst

 Transformers
 =================================================

 Within this sheet, the transformers of the energy system are defined.
-Properties with the addition “HP ONLY” have only to be defined if the parameter “transformer type” is set on “HeatPump”.
-With other transformers, these fields can be left empty or filled with any placeholder.

 The following parameters have to be entered: